Annapurna Base Camp Trek

 Can you sleep at Annapurna Base Camp itself?

 Yes, you can sleep at the top of the Annapurna Base Camp.
-Plenty of tents and camps are situated in the Base Camp, where you can stay overnight; however, the temperature will be freezing, and there will be chances of avalanches in the ideal trekking season, especially in Spring.
+Plenty of tents and camps are available in the Base Camp, where you can stay overnight; however, the temperature will be freezing, and there will be chances of avalanches in the ideal trekking season, especially in Spring.

 Is Mount Everest visible from Annapurna Base Camp?